anamiikajha/anamiikajha/README.md

 ## Hi there I'm Anamika 👋

-- 💾 I'm a frontend developer and technology enthusiast.
+- 💾 I'm a FullStack developer and technology enthusiast.
 - 📚 I’m continuously learning.

 - 💽 Languages and frameworks that I know are C, C++, Python, HTML5, CSS3,  Tailwind CSS, Bootstrap,